-- a.
-All persons are equal before and under the law and are entitled without any discrimination to the equal protection and equal benefit of the law;29 - b.
-The prohibition of all discrimination on the basis of disability and guarantee to persons with disabilities equal and effective legal protection against discrimination on all grounds;30 - c.
-To promote equality and eliminate discrimination, State Parties shall take all appropriate steps to ensure that reasonable accommodation is provided;31 - d.
-State Parties shall take appropriate measures to provide access by persons with disabilities to the support they may require in exercising their legal capacity;32 - e.
-State Parties shall ensure that all measures that relate to the exercise of legal capacity provide for appropriate and effective safeguards to prevent abuse in accordance with international human rights law.
+- The prohibition of all discrimination on the basis of disability and guarantee to persons b. with disabilities equal and effective legal protection against discrimination on all grounds;30 - To promote equality and eliminate discrimination, State Parties shall take all appropriate c. steps to ensure that reasonable accommodation is provided;31 - State Parties shall take appropriate measures to provide access by persons with disabilities d. to the support they may require in exercising their legal capacity;32 - State Parties shall ensure that all measures that relate to the exercise of legal capacity e. provide for appropriate and effective safeguards to prevent abuse in accordance with international human rights law.
 Such safeguards shall ensure that measures relating to the exercise of legal capacity respect the rights, will and preferences of the person, are free of conflict of interest and undue influence, are proportional and tailored to the person's circumstances, apply for the shortest time possible and are subject to regular review by a competent, independent and impartial authority or judicial body.
 The safeguards shall be proportional to the degrees to which such measures affect the person's rights and interests;33 and - f.
-State Parties shall ensure effective access to justice for persons with disabilities on an equal basis with others, including through the provisions of procedural and age-appropriate accommodations, in order to facilitate their effective role as direct and indirect participants, including witnesses, in all legal proceedings, including at investigative and other preliminary stages.34 v.
+State Parties shall ensure effective access to justice for persons with disabilities on an equal basis with others, including through the provisions of procedural and ageappropriate accommodations, in order to facilitate their effective role as direct and indirect participants, including witnesses, in all legal proceedings, including at investigative and other preliminary stages.34 v.
 European Convention on Human Rights

-29. The European Convention on Human Rights ('ECHR') guarantees the rights of persons who have criminal charges levied against him or her.35 These rights include:
+- 29. The European Convention on Human Rights ('ECHR') guarantees the rights of persons who have criminal charges levied against him or her.
+35 These rights include: - To be informed promptly, in a language which he understands and in detail, of the nature a. and cause of the accusation against him;36